arse/PolyCollection/README.md

 ================================

-Until Infinite release their form helper bundle of goodness, here's an unofficial bundle using Tim Nagel's "Poly Collection" code which allows forms to use different types (with common parent) to be added to one form input dynamically at run time.
+Until Infinite release their form helper bundle of goodness, here's an unofficial bundle using Tim Nagel's "Poly Collection" code which allows forms to use different types (with a common parent) to be added to one form input dynamically at run time.
 I've made a minor few changes to the code, and added a template and some js for this bundle.

-See longer description at http://tim.nagel.com.au/symfony2/forms/polycollection-for-symfony2-forms/ See gist at https://gist.github.com/3058342 (for symfony 2.0)
+* See longer description at http://tim.nagel.com.au/symfony2/forms/polycollection-for-symfony2-forms/
+* See gist at https://gist.github.com/3058342 (for symfony 2.0)

 Use
 -----